BEAT: Visual Backdoor Attacks on VLM-based Embodied Agents via Contrastive Trigger Learning: Acknowledgements

 \section{Acknowledgements}

-This research is partially based upon work supported DARPA ITM Program No. FA8650-23-C-7316, DARPA ECOLE Program No. \#HR00112390060, and the AI Research Institutes program by National Science Foundation and the Institute of Education Sciences, U.S. Department of Education through Award \# 2229873 - AI Institute for Transforming Education for Children with Speech and Language Processing Challenges.
+This research is partially supported by DARPA ITM Program No. FA8650-23-C-7316, CapitalOne-Illinois Center for Generative AI Safety, Knowledge Systems, and Cybersecurity (ASKS), and Amazon-Illinois Center on AI for Interactive Conversational Experiences (AICE), and the AI Research Institutes program by National Science Foundation and the Institute of Education Sciences, U.S. Department of Education through Award \# 2229873 - AI Institute for Transforming Education for Children with Speech and Language Processing Challenges.
+This work also used resources of the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, supported by the National Science Foundation (allocation CIS250159).
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.